J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 $$\theta=f(p,V)$$
 - For a _given value_ of $\theta$, one can use this relationship to plot a curve on a _$p-V$ diagram_, known as an _isotherm_

+- For systems more complex than fluids (e.g. solids), _more variables_ will be needed to write the equation of state

 ## The ideal gas equation of state
 - A series of observations on the _ideal gas_:
 	- _Boyles' Law_ states that at _constant temperature_, $pV$ is a _constant_